 Child care for TAFDC recipients and applicants

 Parents receiving SSI applying for or receiving TAFDC for children.
 You are eligible for free child care as long as you have a child in your care who qualifies for child care, and

-- are doing paid work (including self-employment) or participating in an approved ESP activity (including self-directed job search or community service), and
+- you are doing paid work (including self-employment) or participating in an education or training activity.

-If you are not getting TAFDC for yourself because of your immigration status, but you are receiving TAFDC for a child and are documented, you are eligible for child care on the same basis as TAFDC recipients.
-DTA Transitions, February 2009, pp. 7-8; DTA Transitions, June 2005, p.
-4; F.O.
-Memo 2002-18A (Oct.
+If you are not getting TAFDC for yourself because of your immigration status, but you are receiving TAFDC for a child and you are documented, you are eligible for child care on the same basis as TAFDC recipients.
+DTA Transitions, Feb.
+2009, pp. 7-8, June 2005, p.
+4; DTA Field Operations Memo 2002-18A (Oct.
 10, 2002).
 If you are an undocumented noncitizen and you are subject to the TAFDC work requirement, DTA will authorize child care so you can do community service but not for other activites.

 Child care for teen parents

 You are eligible for a DTA authorization for child care if you are a teen parent (currently under age 20 but may be raised to under age 24) who is in school or another DTA approved education, training or work-related activity, and

 - receiving TAFDC, or

-- under the age of 18, living with a parent, and household income is below 200% of the poverty level, see How is grandparent income counted towards the baby of a teen parent?, or you cannot get verification of your parent’s income.
-106 C.M.R. § 207.230.
+- receiving SSI, under the age of 18, living with your child and your parent, and household income is below 200% of the poverty level or you cannot get verification of your parent’s income.
+106 C.M.R. § 707.230.

 You are also eligible for child care through the Department of Early Education and Care whether or not you are receiving TAFDC if you are a young parent (under age 20 at application as of early December 2022), you are pregnant or have a child in your care, you meet certain income eligibility requirements and you are

 - participating in a full time high school or HiSET program and participating in social service support and child care activities, or

 - participating in the Young Parents Program, which provides parenting classes and other services in addition to HiSET classes.